-Nazareth Village is an open-air museum in Nazareth, Israel.
-Nazareth Village reconstructs and reenacts village life in Galilee in the time of Jesus.
-The village features houses; terraced fields; wine, and olive presses all built to resemble those that would have been in a Galilee village in the 1st century.
-Furthermore, Muslim and Christian living history enactors dress in period costumes and show visitors how a farm; domestic, and craftwork was performed two thousand years ago.
+One of the key attractions in Nazareth is Nazareth Village.
+This super cool attraction is for anyone who wants to try how Jews lived during the Second Temple period.
+In other words, it tries to reconstruct and reenact village life in Galilee in the time of Jesus.
+The village features homes, terraced fields, wine, and olive presses, all constructed to mirror the daily life of those that would have been in a Galilee village in the time of Jesus.
+Furthermore, Muslim and Christian living history enactors dress in period costumes and show visitors how Jews farmed, lived their domestic life, and how craftwork was made about two millenniums years ago.

 More About Nazareth Village